Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- The Suns have gone 7-3 in their past 10 games, with a 6-4 record against the spread in that span.
+- The Suns have a 6-4 record against the spread while finishing 7-3 overall over their last 10 games.

-- In their past 10 games, the Suns have hit the over six times.
+- In their past 10 contests, the Suns have hit the over five times.

+- Phoenix has covered the spread in a higher percentage of its home games than road games.
+It has covered 22 times in 41 opportunities at home, and it has covered 21 times in 41 opportunities in road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.